gandrein/coding_styles/README.md

 ##### Member Access Control
 * Data members should always be `private`, unless ...
-    * They are static const (and follow the naming convention for constants).
+    * They are `static const` (and follow the naming convention for constants).
-    * When using GTest, for technical reasons, data members of text fixtures can be protected.
+    * When using GTest, for technical reasons, data members of text fixtures can be `protected`.

 ##### Declaration Order
 * A class definition should usually have the following structure